Heavy Equipment

 The demand for road construction equipment in Kenya is expected to rise over the next five years, buoyed by the State’s ambitious plan to construct a 10,000 km road network to open up remote areas in the country.

-The Kenya Rural Roads Authority (Kerra), which oversees rural roads construction, reckons the project will require 1,440 earth movers, 1,080 rollers and 540 excavators – watering the market for equipment dealers.
+The Kenya Rural Roads Authority (Kerra), which oversees rural road construction, reckons the project will require 1,440 earth movers, 1,080 rollers, and 540 excavators – watering the market for equipment dealers.

 “Some of the equipment is not available in the country.
 Business opportunities therefore exist, for example, to import the equipment and lease/hire them to local contractors,” Kerra said in a statement.